Mina Tahmasbi Arashloo

 I am an assistant professor at the Cheriton School of Computer Science at University of Waterloo.
 Before joining Waterloo, I was a Presidential Post-Doctoral Fellow at the computer science department of Cornell University, working with Nate Foster, and Rachit Agarwal.
 I received my PhD in computer science from Princeton University, where I was advised by Jennifer Rexford.
 I got my B.Sc degree in Computer Engineering from department of Computer Engineering at Sharif University of Technology.

-Personal: My other half, Sepehr Assadi, does theoretical computer science at Rutgers University.
+Personal: My other half, Sepehr Assadi, does theoretical computer science at University of Waterloo.

 Prospective Students: I am looking for highly-motivated students to join my lab!
 If you are interested in working with me, send me an email and make sure to list my name as a potential advisor in your application.